Welcome 2021 Foundation Students & Families

 Week starting Monday 15th February 2021

 Thursday 1st April 2021: early dismissal at 2.10pm

 Foundation Year Interview Assessments

-Parents will be able to book their child's assessment times online using Xuno on Friday 31st January.
+Parents will be able to book their child's assessment times online using Xuno.
+You will be notified when bookings are open.
 These interviews are for children only and parents are requested to be prompt and wait outside the classrooms during these assessment sessions.
 The assessments being conducted will include: English On-line Assessment and the Mathematics On-line Interview.

 Before Your Child Comes to School

 Starting school is a big change for your child.
 Anything that you can help them to learn to do before they come to school will make school a happier place to be.
 Help your child learn how to:

 - Take off and put on appropriate clothing eg. jumper, hat

 - Put on shoes and tie up shoe laces